menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Jekyll Island is worth considering.

-One of the nice things about Jekyll Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jekyll Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Compared to the rest of the country, citizens of Jekyll Island spend much less time in their cars: on average, their commute to work is only 10.20 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.